turingschool/curriculum-site/module3/projects/consultancy/evaluation.md

 * 90% or more MVP stories are completed
 * At least one external API is consumed
-* One BE stretch tech is implemented
 * Application is successfully deployed and core functionality is demo-able

 **Exceeds Expectations:**

-* An additional stretch technology is implemented
+* One BE stretch tech is implemented
 * A stretch feature (not included in the MVP) is completed

 </section>